 It would take at most a couple of hours per week, his readers would then get to know him as an expert, and later go to him when they decided to buy or sell a home.

 He knew he could take advantage of multiple lead funnels:

-- Blogging -> Promotion of posts on social media + Google attention -> higher SEO ranking = Qualified Leads
+- Blogging -> Promotion of posts on social media -> more visitors on his website = Qualified Leads

 Qualified leads from blog post readers:

-- Blogging -> Informational post targeted towards consumers buying/selling homes -> customer enters information into lead capture on blog post page = Qualified Lead
+- Blogging -> Informational post targeted towards consumers buying/selling homes -> readers keep coming back to find out more -> customer enters the market and thinks of him first = Qualified Lead

 He liked the thought of this and decided to start his blog the following weekend.

 He set aside one full day to research everything that he needed to do to make his blog successful.

 That’s when he hit the wall.